0x644BE25/Syrah/Syrah_tutorial.md

 # Syrah Tutorial

 This tutorial will walk you through installing Syrah, building a genome reference, and running the Syrah pipeline on a test dataset provided by Curio.
-It will require ~ 3hours (depending on your internet connection) and ~ 20GB disk space, including temporary files.
+It will require around 3hours (depending on your internet connection), 10 GB RAM, and 20GB disk space, including temporary files.

 ## 1. Installation